jlam55555/howitfeelstochew6gum/Spirographs of Venus -- Math Square/README.md

 * When a player steps on the exhibit, it will create a planet under where they step.

-* Lines are drawn periodically between a line that was created and the subsequent line.
+* Lines are drawn periodically between a planet that was created and the subsequent planet.

   * Additionally, line color is determined by blending together the colors of the connected planets.